jazmichaelking/mastodon-near-me/README.md

 Onboarding to Mastodon requires a judgement call about which server to join.
 To newcomers reading this, the choice is not final and has little consequence.
 You can always change to a different provider once you're settled in and have a better understanding of the community.
 One way to get comfortable is to join a provider near you, this will put you on the same home server as people in your vicinity.
 You can still find, follow, and talk to everyone on the global network.

 ## Inclusion Criteria
-To be included in this list the service must be:
+To be included the service must be:
- - Mastodon or Pleroma (other ActivityPub services may become in-scope at a later date)
+ - Mastodon or Pleroma (other ActivityPub services may become in scope at a later date)
  - Open for registration - this directory is to help people find a server to join, server must accept new members.
 Approvalbased service is fine.
  - Clearly intended to serve a particular physical facility (e.g. university), neighbourhood, city, region or country; or a specific language or family of languages that can generally be thought of as being constrained to a particular locale or region.